cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 ### convert

-as it stands, your export is just a `json` file with post content, but it's missing image assets, and isn't in a workable form if you intend to edit to old posts. thus, we will run a command to transform that JSON file into a set of folders containing you posts and images.
+as it stands, your export is just a `json` file with post content, but it's missing image assets, and isn't in a workable form if you intend to edit to old posts. thus, we will run a command to transform that JSON file into a set of folders containing your posts and images.

 - install [nodejs](https://nodejs.org), if you haven't already
 - create a folder to drop your new content into: `mkdir -p ~/src/blog/src/posts`
     - i put my post content into `src/posts` to discriminate against other content types, e.g. `src/pages`, etc.
 - run `npx ghost-to-gatsby ~/src/blog/ghost-export.json --out-dir ~/src/blog/src/posts`

-great! go ahead and take a peek inside of those generated files.  here's an example:
+great! go ahead and take a peek inside of those generated files.  here's an example snippet:

 ```yaml
 # src/posts/2016-01-17---laser-lamps-a-very-maker-christmas/index.md